 There is a lot that is good and promising going on in this country.
 There is reason for hope that things will get better, notwithstanding the paralysis in Washington.
 Just think how much better things would get if Washington started functioning again.

-This article appears in the Feb.
-5, 2013, edition of National Journal Daily as Signs of Hope.
+This article appears in the February 5, 2013 edition of NJ Daily as Signs of Hope.